Lessons from Formally Verified Deployed Software Systems (Extended version): The systems: Descriptions

 \subsubsection{Style}

-In the requirement and design phases, the specifications of iFACTS are Z notations, the basic building block is a schema, which defines variables, constraints and operations in terms of variables.
+In requirement and design phases, iFACTS specifications are in Z: the basic building block is a schema, which defines variables and associated constraints and operations.
 Fig. \ref{fig:sholis1} shows an example of a schema (from SHOLIS \cite{king1999value}), describing a \emph{state entity} named \gt{Indicator}.
 The upper section (or \emph{signature}) declares three variables and their types; the lower section (\emph{predicate}) defines logical relationships between the three variables.
 In the implementation phase, specifications are given as SPARK annotations, which describe data- and information-flow properties as well as functional properties.
 Those SPARK annotations were generated from the Z specifications in the previous design phase.
 Annotations are encoded in comments via the prefix \gt{--\#}.
 For example, ``\gt{--\#global}'' indicates the use of certain global variables; ``\gt{--\#derives}'' specifies the dependency between the variables; ``\gt{--\#pre and --\#post }'' define pre- and post-conditions of a certain procedure.